 CAPS is pleased to provide a wide range of services to assist students in achieving their academic and personal goals.
 Services include confidential short-term counseling, crisis intervention, psychiatric consultation, and 24/7 phone and text support.
-CAPS is located in Bell Tower East, 1867, and can be reached at 805-437-2088 (select option two on voicemail for 24/7 crisis support; or text "Hello" to 741741); you can email at caps@csuci.edu or visit our website at https://www.csuci.edu/caps.
+CAPS is located in Bell Tower East, 1867, and can be reached at 805-437-2088 (select option two on voicemail for 24/7 crisis support); students can also email CAPS at caps@csuci.edu or visit the CAPS website.